f5devcentral/f5-velos-training/docs/velos_security.rst

 Configuring Client Certificate Authentication via webUI
 -------------------------------------------------------

 Although you can enable client certificate authentication via the webUI, you must upload or create your certificate via the CLI or API first.
-Otherwise, you will end up being locked out of the webUI, until the full configuraton is completed.
+Otherwise, you will end up being locked out of the webUI, until the full configuration is completed.

 See the section above about configuration of the certificate before moving on.
 If you have loaded a certificate, then you can enable client certificate authentication via the webUI as seen below.